mokchend/mysfpal-builds/README.md

 all my Salesforce instance (from development, integration,acceptance & production sandbox).

 ## Why ?
-I wanted a tool to easily repeat the same task over differents sandbox in a simple and easy way without the hassle to provide credentials or remember the multitude parameters to provide to the SFDX command line.
+1/ I wanted a tool to easily repeat the same task over differents sandbox in a simple and easy way without the hassle to provide credentials or remember the multitude parameters to provide to the SFDX command line.
+2/ I wanted to keep and maintain my full stack development skills while exploring new technologies & horizon

 ## How ?
 A cross platform Multi Page Application to integract with your multiple Salesforce instance.